mccarthyk/hc-formstack-workflow-api/README.md

 ## Required Query Params

-`field_id` Find the field ID in the form builder

-`submission_id` Use the provided submission ID variable
+`field_id` Find the field ID in the form builder.
+Use the same ID as a test value.

-Send a test submission of the form to get test values for each of these parameters.
+`submission_id` Use the provided submission ID variable.
+Send a test submission of the form to get a test value for this parameter.

 # Nuxt Minimal Starter